How to Repaint a Deck: Match Old Paint Type + Spray Method

 Painting The Deck

 Pick the right paint for your deck.
 Outdoor paint is best.
 It can resist weather.
 Choose a color that matches your home.
 Oil-based paint lasts long.
 It is more durable.
 Water-based paint dries fast.
 It is easy to clean up.
 Always read the label.
 Follow the instructions.
+If your deck was previously stained rather than painted, check can I paint over a stained deck first — stain and paint require different prep.

 Clean the deck well.
 Remove dirt and old paint.
 Use a power washer if needed.
 Let the deck dry.
 Sand the surface to make it smooth.
 Use a primer first.
 It helps paint stick better.
 Start painting from one end.
 Work in small sections.
 Apply thin coats.
 Two coats are better than one.
 Let the paint dry between coats.
 Check the weather.
 Paint on a dry day.